-- 1) A student must have an up-to-date physical examination before he/she may practice and compete.
-This does not apply to athletic competition teams. - 2) A student must pass four courses (not including physical education) of high school work per week. - 3) A student must have passed four courses (not including physical education) of high school work the previous semester to be eligible for the ensuing semester.

-Please refer to the 2006-2007 Illinois High School Association eligibility rules included in this handbook.
+- 1) A student must have an up-to-date physical examination before he/she may practice and compete. - 2) A student must pass four courses (not including physical education) of high school work per week. - 3) A student must have passed four courses (not including physical education) of high school work the previous semester to be eligible for the ensuing semester.
+Please refer to the 2007-2008 Illinois High School Association eligibility rules at www.ihsa.org.
 Pay particular attention to scholastic standing, age, and physical examination.